 The Field Operations Department, which accounts for 42% of the Operations Division budget, is responsible for operating, maintaining, and metering the water and wastewater transport systems.
-The department also manages the water treatment and wastewater pretreatment functions.
+The department also manages the water treatment and wastewater pretreatment functions, including the Carroll Water Treatment Plant (CWTP).